aidennyu/Java-Game/README.md

+# v1.2

+- Added prototype to character randomization

-# v1.1 - Current Version
+# v1.1

 - Updated further simplified code by using `box_size`.
 - Changed colour for dead character (from `0, 0, 0` to `100, 100, 100`)